nyu-web-design/vector-graphic-assignment/README.md

 <img src="images/circle.svg" />
 ```

-It is possible (and often recommended) to use a vector image editing application, such as Adobe Illustrator, to create vector images visually, and then export them as SVG-formatted text files for inclusion on web pages.
+It is possible (and often recommended) to use a vector image editing application, such as [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) or [Inkscape](https://inkscape.org/), to create vector images visually, and then export them as SVG-formatted text files for inclusion on web pages.

 ## Requirements

 Do the following:

-### Illustrator requirements
+### Vector image requirements

-Using Adobe Illustrator, create a vector graphic for your website.
+Using Adobe Illustrator or Inkscape, create a vector graphic for your website.
 This could be a logo, a symbol, a user interface element, or an illustration.
 Your image should include unique forms, layers, and colors.

-When your image is complete, save it as an SVG file as follows: File > Save As... > Format: SVG (svg) > Save.
+When your image is complete, save it as an SVG file (in Illustrator, use the following menu: `File` > `Save As...` > `Format: SVG (svg)` > `Save`; in Inkscape use the following menu: `File` > `Export` and choose `Plain SVG`).
 You can leave the SVG Options at their default settings.
 After you click OK you will have a web-ready scalable vector graphic.

 ### Publishing requirements